 When Peter Lorre arrived in Great Britain, his first meeting with a British director was with Alfred Hitchcock.
 By smiling and laughing as Hitchcock talked, the director was unaware that Lorre, a Hungarian, had a limited command of the English language.
-Hitchcock subsequently decided to cast Lorre in this film, and the young actor learned much of his part phonetically.
+Hitchcock subsequently decided to cast Lorre in this movie, and the young actor learned much of his part phonetically.

 The dentist scene was originally intended to take place in a barber shop.
 However, Alfred Hitchcock saw I Am a Fugitive from a Chain Gang (1932), in which there is a scene exactly like it, so he changed it to a dentist's office.

-The script was originally written to be a Bulldog Drummond movie, titled "Bulldog Drummond's Baby", but Alfred Hitchcock wasn't able to get the rights to the "Bulldog Drummond" name.
+The script was originally written to be a Bulldog Drummond movie, titled "Bulldog Drummond's Baby," but Alfred Hitchcock wasn't able to get the rights to the "Bulldog Drummond" name.

-The failure of the original copyright holder to renew the film's copyright resulted in it falling into public domain, meaning that virtually anyone could duplicate and sell a VHS/DVD copy of the film.
-Therefore, many of the versions of this film available on the market are either severely (and usually badly) edited and/or of extremely poor quality, having been duped from second- or third-generation (or more) copies of the film.
+The failure of the original copyright holder to renew the copyright resulted in it falling into public domain, meaning that virtually anyone could duplicate and sell a VHS or DVD copy of this movie.
+Therefore, many versions of this movie available on the market are either severely (and usually badly) edited and/or of extremely poor quality, having been duped from second- or third-generation (or more) copies of the movie.